1. How do I determine where my property lines are?

 **Commercial oversized vehicles or special purpose machines are prohibited in any yard area.

 10. What new housing developments are going on in HB?

-Contact the Planning Division at 714-536-5271 or the Building Division at 714-536-5241 to obtain information of new development within the City of Huntington Beach
+View our Major Projects webpage or contact the Planning Division at 714-536-5271 or the Building Division at 714-536-5241 to obtain information of new development within the City of Huntington Beach.

 11. I would like to obtain a temporary banner permit for my new business what is the process?